Microsoft TechNet

 Service groups

-A developer can create a service group that enables you to group related services together.
-This feature makes it easier to manage related services for a particular integration scenario.
+A developer can create a service group that enables you to group related services.
+This feature lets you more easily manage related services for a particular integration scenario.

 For more information about service groups, see Services, service operations, and service groups.